 Get Your Mermaid On

-Even if your kids don’t want to try scuba, they might want to pretend to live ‘beneath the sea’ from time to time.
+Even if your kids don’t want to try scuba diving in Cozumel, they might want to pretend to live ‘beneath the sea’ from time to time.

 One little known activity in Cozumel is the Mermaid Experience, with DeLille Sports.